Aaron98990/ways-of-the-game/misconduct.md

       - an unsuccessful attempt to hook needs a verbal warning
       - a player that is being held (limiting their movement) that tries to push the opponent off should not be cautioned unless they throw the opponent to the ground or do anything else that is unreasonable
     - holding/pulling a player's pants (due to sensitive nature)
-    - after multiple instances of holding/pulling a player to the ground
+    - unnecessarily holding/pulling a player to the ground
     - after multiple instances of front holding which is deceptive as it's hard to see for the match offcial [Example 1](https://youtu.be/06lqnmddvKQ?feature=shared&t=614)
   - interfering with the goalkeeper when they are releasing the ball (impeding, holding, swiping at the ball, attempting to kick)
   - retaliation foul, including for perceived uncalled foul